True Bits in the book

 Herefordshire.
 It stands at the confluence of the rivers Lugg and Kenwater.
 The

-geography is faithfully rendered.
+geography is real.

 Izzy quotes half of a couplet from T S Eliot’s poem East

 aspect of the relationship between humanity and time.
 East Coker takes

 the cosmic timescale.

 The Flower Fairies were the creation of English

 illustrator Cicely Mary Barker.
 They were published in the first half of the 20th

 century.
 My description of Bramble does not match Barker’s illustration.

 Men in Black is a popular 1997 movie about a

 people forget meeting them.

-in a healthy body’.
+in a healthy body.